 The views expressed below are my own, and are in no way associated with the Federal Communications Commission.
-I did not contribute any work to this proceeding.
+Though I worked on the initial Open Internet Order, I did not contribute any work to the Restoring Internet Freedom proceeding.

 Tomorrow morning, the Federal Communications Commission will vote to roll back a commission rule that reclassified Broadband Providers under Title II of the Telecommunications Act to protect Net Neutrality.
 Order